Fitness to dive: Psychological fitness to dive

 Psychological fitness has been defined in a military context as "the integration and optimization of mental, emotional, and behavioral abilities and capacities to optimize performance and strengthen resilience".
 There are other definitions in a self-help/personal growth context, also referred to as emotional or mental fitness, but the military definition is appropriate in the context of the ability to survive and perform in a hostile environment.
-Psychological fitness to dive is to some extent a characteristic of the person who trains to become a diver, and in recreational diving there is little or no further training, but training for diving in harsher environments and for more demanding tasks often includes elements of training to improve psychological fitness, which allows the diver to better cope with the stresses of emergencies.
+Psychological fitness to dive is to some extent a characteristic of the person who trains to become a diver, and in recreational diving there is little or no further training, but training for diving in harsher environments and for more demanding tasks often includes elements of training to improve psychological fitness, which allows the diver to better cope with the stresses of emergencies, and in some types of professional diving, the stresses of the job in hand.

-Competence, physical health and fitness and are important factors in safe performance, but psychological factors contributing to human failure or success are also important and should also be addressed in the interests of due diligence.
+Competence, physical health, and fitness are important factors in safe performance, but psychological factors also contribute to human failure or success and should be addressed in the interests of due diligence.

 There is little screening for psychological fitness for recreational diving, and not much more for commercial and scientific diving.
 Technical diving exposes the diver to more unforgiving hazards and higher risks, but it is a recreational activity and to a large extent participation is at the option of the participant.

 Psychological profiles indicating intelligence and below average neuroticism tend to correlate with successful diving activity over the long term.
 These divers tend to be self-sufficient and emotionally stable, and less likely to be involved in accidents unrelated to health problems.
 Nevertheless, many people with mild neuroses can and do dive with an acceptable safety record.
 Besides any risks caused by the condition itself, there may be hazards due to the effects of medications taken to manage the condition, either singly or in combination.
 There are no scientific studies into the safety of diving with most medications, and in most cases the effects of the medication are secondary to the effects of the underlying condition.
 Drugs with strong effects on moods should be used with care when diving.